-- the Treasurer's Guidelines for the use of the Queensland Government Corporate Purchasing Card - the Queensland Procurement Policy 2021 - the penalties for misuse, including the requirements of the Financial and Performance Management Standard 2019 s.
-16 in relation to the reporting of losses from the misuse of the corporate credit card - the Criminal Code (Qld), and clearly state that dishonest use of the corporate credit card may incur penalties including imprisonment and/or fines.
+- the Treasurer's Guidelines for the use of the Queensland Government Corporate Purchasing Card - the Queensland Procurement Policy 2023 - the penalties for misuse, including the requirements of the Financial and Performance Management Standard 2019 in relation to the reporting of losses from the misuse of the corporate credit card - the Criminal Code Act 1899 Qld).

+Policies should clearly state that dishonest use of the corporate credit card may incur penalties including imprisonment and/or fines.